MicrosoftDocs/powerbi-docs/powerbi-docs/developer/what-can-you-do.md

 ---

 # What can developers do with Power BI?
-With Power BI, developers can do different things when trying to incorporate their Power BI content into applications.
+With Power BI, developers can do different things when trying to incorporate Power BI content into applications.

 The different things developers can do with Power BI are:
 * Embedding Power BI dashboards, reports, or tiles into an application using REST APIs